AMereBagatelle/fabricskyboxes/docs/schema-v2.md

 |     **Normal**    | `monocolor` |        `square-textured`        |        `animated-square-textured`        |
 | **Single Sprite** |      -      | `single-sprite-square-textured` | `single-sprite-animated-square-textured` |

 Normal textured skyboxes require 6 image files (1 for each direction), and is recommended.
-Single sprite textured skyboxes only require 1 image file and follows the optifine specification, but is sometimes buggy.
+Single sprite textured skyboxes only require 1 image file which follows the optifine specification, but is sometimes buggy.

 ### Shared Data
-All kinds of skyboxes use these fields
+All skybox types use these fields

 |       Name      |          Datatype         |                              Description                              |      Required      |                       Default value                       |
 |:---------------:|:-------------------------:|:---------------------------------------------------------------------:|:------------------:|:---------------------------------------------------------:|